AustenLamacraft/Theories-of-Quantum-Matter/docs/_lectures/ElasticChain.md

 Notice that:

 1. The frequency vanishes at $\eta\to 0$.
 This mode corresponds to translation of the system, for which there is no restoring force.
-2. At small $k$ the dispersion is linear, as we would expect for sound waves.
+2. At small $\eta$ the dispersion is linear, as we would expect for sound waves.

 A general motion of the system can be represented as a superposition of the normal modes